rjwall2/Band-Database-Manager/README.md

 #### Who can use this application?
 This application is intended to be used by people who work in the record label industry and the bands signed to them.
 Record labels are companies that market recorded music for bands.
-The application allows record labels to organize logistic information about the different revenue streams of bands that are signed to them.
-Bands can also use the application to keep track of their music, concerts, merchandise, and other necessary information.
+The application allows record labels and bands to organize logistic information about songs, concerts, merchandise, and more.

-For a more detailed project description and specific functionalities this application provides, see file "Milestone 1".
+For a more detailed project description and functionalities we plan to provide, see file "Milestone 1".

 #### What is our tech stack?
 Our tech stack is PHP/Oracle.
-We are planning to use CSS+HTML for the front-end and Python for the back-end.
+We are planning to use CSS+HTML for the front-end and Python for the back-end (tentative).

 For an ongoing timeline of the project and our expected challenges, see file "Timeline and Challenges".